mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

   - Mail User forwarding
 - Messages that are autoforwarded (or redirected) from our customer's on-premises environments and relayed through Office 365.

-*Some messages forwarded with SMTP Forwarding will not be rewritten with SRS as they have already been rewritten.
+*Some messages forwarded with SMTP Forwarding won't be rewritten with SRS as they've already been rewritten.

 > [!NOTE]
 > SRS rewriting does not fix the issue of DMARC passing for forwarded messages.
 Although an SPF check will now pass by using a rewritten **P1 From** address, DMARC also requires an alignment check for the message to pass.
 For forwarded messages, DKIM always fails because the signed DKIM domain does not match the **From** header domain.
 If an original sender sets their DMARC policy to reject forwarded messages, the forwarded messages are rejected by Message Transfer Agents (MTAs) that honor DMARC policies.

-This change causes Non-Delivery Reports (NDRs) to return to Office 365 instead of the original sender, as they would do if SRS were not used.
-Therefore, part of the SRS implementation is to reroute returning NDRs to the original sender if a message cannot be delivered.
+This change causes Non-Delivery Reports (NDRs) to return to Office 365 instead of the original sender, as they would do if SRS weren't used.
+Therefore, part of the SRS implementation is to reroute returning NDRs to the original sender if a message can't be delivered.

 > [!NOTE]
 > SRS rewriting is used to prevent spoofing of unverified domains.
 Customers are advised to send messages only from domains that they own and for which they have verified their ownership through the Accepted Domains list.
 For more information about Accepted Domains in Office 365, see the following TechNet topic: